jspinak/brobot/docs/docs/04-testing/fail-safe-image-loading.md

 }
 ```

 Images are loaded lazily on first use after Spring initialization completes.
+This is handled automatically by Brobot - no user action required.

 ## Error Handling Strategy